 Spring Rolls are cheap yet packed with protein

 Vietnam is a country of tropical fruits.
 Vietnamese usually have fresh fruits instead of canned fruits.
 You can easily find many kinds of fruits, such as avocado, mango, papaya, orange, etc., anywhere in Vietnam.
 Fresh fruits in Vietnam or fruit smoothies provide several types of Vitamins for our bodies.
 Make sure you peel or soak the fruits in salt water before eating – it’s the Vietnamese way to get rid of the excessive pesticide on the fruits.

 Bitter melon soup

 Chicken simmered with Chinese herbs (or Chinese herbal chicken soup) is a nourishing dish that can be used as a remedy.
 It can help recover our health during times of sickness.
 Chinese herbs used in this dish include dried Chinese yam, wolfberries, dried red dates, and some kinds of roots.
-These (dried herbs) are not easy to come by in a normal market; usually cooks need to go to a Chinese medicine store and buy the ingredients, which are not cheap.
-That’s why this dish is cooked for only the very special ones on very special occasions.
+These (dried herbs) are not easy to come by in a regular market; usually, cooks need to go to a Chinese medicine store and buy the ingredients, which are not cheap.
+That’s why this dish is cooked on very special occasions.

 Black chicken simmered with Chinese herbs

-Some other healthy dishes and drinks which are also popular in Vietnam are green tea, ginseng water, etc.
+Some other healthy dishes and drinks that are also popular in Vietnam are green tea, ginseng water, etc.

 As we can see, eating healthy in Vietnam is not difficult.
-Every dish is designed to provide us with a balance of nutrients, and most of them contain a low level of calories.
-Enjoying Vietnamese food which is both delicious and healthy is one of your best experiences in Vietnam.
+Every dish is designed to provide us with a balance of nutrients, and most contain a low level of calories.
+Enjoying Vietnamese food, which is both delicious and healthy, is one of your best experiences in Vietnam.